Sagoia/GLOVE/README.md

 ## Install Project

-To install all necessary files to system directories:
+To install all necessary files to system directories (superuser privilege might be required):

 ```
-sudo make install
+make install
 ```

 ## Uninstall

-To uninstall the libraries from the system directories:
+To uninstall the libraries from the system directories (superuser privilege might be required):

 ```
-sudo make uninstall
+make uninstall
 ```

 # Known Issues